 Those who are at higher risk from COVID-19, particularly the aged or those with underlying health conditions are encouraged to stay home.

-Persons occupying the venue will be required to remain a minimum of six feet apart while entering, exiting, and occupying the venue, and all persons will be required to wear face coverings (unless where exempt due to a medical necessity).
+Persons occupying the venue will be required to remain a minimum of six feet apart while entering, exiting, and occupying the venue, and all persons will be required to wear face coverings (unless were exempt due to a medical necessity).

-Frequent hand-hygiene is recommended.
+Frequent hand hygiene is recommended.
 Persons who experience symptoms such as a cough, fever, fatigue, and difficulty breathing should stay home, and anyone who has been in close contact with a COVID patient should self-quarantine for fourteen (14) days.